* Assets: $2,824,840,373 (2017)

 Also in the mid-2000s, AECF oversaw initiatives that sought to: increase the pay and lighten the workload of social service employees; “improve the access of disadvantaged young adults to family-supporting employment”; provide mental health services and discussion-group forums “for children and families in disadvantaged neighborhoods”; fund “a wide range of organizations that work directly with disadvantaged children, youth, and families”; “improve housing and social and physical infrastructure”; and “increase public and private investment in [low-income] neighborhoods.”

-AECF’s grantmaking today has 3 major Areas of Investment:
+AECF’s grantmaking today has several major Areas of Investment:

 (1) Child Welfare:

 (2) Juvenile Justice: